Our Last Night: Early years (2004–2011)

 The band was formed in early 2004 by the brothers Trevor and Matthew Wentworth, Tim and Matthew Valich, and Alex "Woody" Woodrow.
 They released their first EP, We've Been Holding Back.

-On October 17, 2005, the group released their second EP, Building Cities from Scratch.
+On October 17, 2005, the group released their first album, Building Cities from Scratch.

 After a few lineup changes, the group was complete in 2006 with Trevor Wentworth (vocals), Matt Wentworth (guitar and vocals), Colin Perry (guitar), Alex "Woody" Woodrow (bass guitar) and Tim Molloy (drums).
 In early 2007, the group signed with Epitaph Records.
 The day before they embarked on their first tour, Trevor Wentworth was only 13 years old.

-In August 2007, after having spent some time on the local club scene, Our Last Night was signed to Epitaph Records, a label owned by Bad Religion's Brett Gurewitz, and released their first album, The Ghosts Among Us, on March 4, 2008.
+In August 2007, after having spent some time on the local club scene, Our Last Night was signed to Epitaph Records, a label owned by Bad Religion's Brett Gurewitz, and released their second album, The Ghosts Among Us, on March 4, 2008.
 It peaked at No. 6 on Billboard's Top Heatseekers (Northeast) on March 22, 2008.
 The group then toured the United States through late 2008, including a prolonged stop in Los Angeles to record new tracks.

 We Will All Evolve was produced by Andrew Wade who has worked with A Day to Remember, VersaEmerge, In Fear and Faith, and VEARA.
 The band toured with From First to Last, We Came as Romans, and A Bullet for a Pretty Boy on Asking Alexandria's headlining tour Welcome to the Circus starting in early May and ending in June.
-On March 23, the band changed their Myspace layout to reveal the album cover, and "Elephants", the first track on their upcoming album.
+On March 23, 2010, the band changed their Myspace layout to reveal the album cover, and "Elephants", the first track on their upcoming album.
 On April 7, the band released "Across the Ocean" on their Myspace and Absolutepunk.net.
 On April 23, they released the music video for "Elephants" on Myspace and different sites.
 On April 30, they had their official CD release show in support of We Will All Evolve at the Adams Memorial Opera House in Derry, New Hampshire.

-On February 1, 2011 they traveled to Tokyo for a co-headlining tour of Japan.
+On February 1, 2011, they traveled to Tokyo for a co-headlining tour of Japan.
 On March 19, 2011, they embarked on headlining the "Young & Restless Tour" with Attila, Vanna, Arsonists Get All the Girls, A Bullet for a Pretty Boy, Armor for the Broken, and Across the Sun.

-On June 7, 2011 the band uploaded an acoustic version of "Across the Ocean" on their YouTube channel.
+On June 7, 2011, the band uploaded an acoustic version of "Across the Ocean" on their YouTube channel.
 This marked the first time frontman Trevor Wentworth provided clean vocals instead of his usual unclean vocals on one of the band's tracks.
 He has provided clean vocals on every original song and cover the band has released ever since, with the exception of "Ivory Tower".
-On August 27, 2011 the band uploaded a 30-second clip of a new song they have been working on to their Facebook page.
+On August 27, 2011, the band uploaded a 30-second clip of a new song they have been working on to their Facebook page.

 From January 6–27, 2012, the band joined I See Stars on their "Leave It 2 the Suits" tour alongside Stick to Your Guns, Memphis May Fire, and Make Me Famous.